“Our little systems have their day.” – Alfred Lord Tennyson

 Of Studies from Essays Civil and Moral by Francis Bacon

-• … Natural abilities are like natural plants, the need pruning by study; and studies themselves do give forth directions too much at large, except they may be bounded in by experience.
-Crafty men contemn studies, simple men admire them, and wise men used them; for they teach not their own use; but that is a wisdom without them, and above them, won by observation.
-Read not to contradict and confute; nor to believe and take for granted; nor to find talk and discourse; But two weigh and consider.
+- … Natural abilities are like natural plants; the need pruning by study, and studies themselves do give forth directions too much at large, except they may be bounded in by experience.
+Crafty men contemn studies, simple men admire them, and wise men use them, for they teach not their own use; but that is a wisdom without them, and above them, won by observation.
+Read not to contradict and confute, nor to believe and take for granted, nor to find talk and discourse, But two weigh and consider.

 On Military Genius from On War by Carl von Clausewitz

-• “Energy in action varies in proportion to strength of motive, whether the motive be the result of intellectual conviction or emotion.
+- “Energy in action varies in proportion to the strength of motive, whether the motive is the result of intellectual conviction or emotion.
 Great strength, however, is not easily produced where there is no emotion.”

 Time and Patience from War and Peace by Leo Tolstoy